Multiple fatalities, including children, after tour bus with about 50 people crashes in New York State, officials say

 By Mark Morales, Emma Tucker, CNN

-(CNN) — Multiple fatalities, including children, were reported Friday after a tour bus with about 50 passengers headed back to New York City from Niagara Falls crashed into a ditch, state police said.
+(CNN) — Multiple fatalities and injuries, including children, were reported Friday after a tour bus with about 50 passengers headed back to New York City from Niagara Falls crashed into a ditch, state police said.

-The bus rolled over after losing control for “unknown reasons,” injuring several people, New York State Police spokesperson James O’Callaghan said at a news conference.
+The bus rolled over after losing control, New York State Police spokesperson James O’Callaghan said at a news conference.
+He said authorities have a “good idea” of why the crash took place but did not offer further details at this time.

+“We believe there is a child that is a fatality,” he said.

-Several people were entrapped and others were ejected from the bus, O’Callagahan said.
+First responders were attempting to rescue and aid passengers as several were entrapped and others were ejected from the bus, which suffered a “heavy amount of damage,” O’Callaghan said.

-Authorities are responding to the crash scene and “a lot” of rescues are still ongoing, he added.
+While the investigation is ongoing, O’Callaghan said officials believe most passengers weren’t wearing a seatbelt.

+Translators are also coming to assist police as most of the people on the tour bus were Indian, Chinese and Filipino, O’Callaghan said.

+A list of the passengers provided by the bus company confirms there were 52 people on board, including the driver, police said in a statement.

-The accident took place along Interstate 90 eastbound near the town of Pembroke, east of Buffalo, New York, a state police spokesperson said in a statement.
+The accident took place along Interstate 90 eastbound near the town of Pembroke, east of Buffalo, New York, and roughly 40 miles east of Niagara Falls, a state police spokesperson said in a statement.
+The state Thruway is currently closed in both directions near the crash site, state police say.

+The bus was driving at full speed and did not hit any other vehicles, but lost control from the median onwards, O’Callaghan said.

+Helicopters, ambulances and law enforcement swarmed the crash site, where the bus was seen on its side with many people gathered around it.

 New York Gov. Kathy Hochul described the crash as “tragic” and said first responders are “working to rescue and provide assistance to everyone involved” in a post on X.